dotnet/docs-maui/docs/essentials/maps.md

 ---
 title: "Xamarin.Essentials Map"
-description: "The Map class in Xamarin.Essentials enables an application to open the installed map application to a specific location or placemark."
+description: "The Map class in Microsoft.Maui.Essentials enables an application to open the installed map application to a specific location or placemark." ms.date: 05/26/2020
-author: jamesmontemagno
-ms.author: jamont
-ms.date: 05/26/2020
-ms.custom: video
-no-loc: [Xamarin.Forms, Xamarin.Essentials]
+no-loc: ["Microsoft.Maui", "Microsoft.Maui.Essentials"]
 ---

-# Xamarin.Essentials: Map
+# Map

-The **Map** class enables an application to open the installed map application to a specific location or placemark.
+The `Map` class enables an application to open the installed map application to a specific location or placemark.

 ## Get started